 National Estuaries Week

 National Estuaries Week (NEW) is a nationwide celebration of our bays and estuaries and the many benefits they provide to local communities.
 Each year, hundreds of organizations throughout the country host local events in celebration of National Estuaries Week, from beach cleanups and marsh restoration events, to kayaking tours.
-We create awareness around our estuaries through social media and engaged citizens.
+Together, we create awareness around our estuaries through engaging members of our community and elected officials through social media.

 The goals of National Estuaries Week include: